[Claude Code] How to Create and Use Skills - Your Own Slash Commands

 └── skillname/

-- ~/.claude/skills/` is the global skills directory.
-It can be used in any project.
+~/.claude/skills/is the global skills directory.
+It can be used in any project.- The skill folder name becomes the slash command name.

 ~/.claude/skills/blog-write/→/blog-write~/.claude/skills/gitpush/→/gitpush

 Step 1.
-Create the skill.md file
+Create skill.md

 mkdir -p ~/.claude/skills/commit-msg